AN APPALACHIAN SUMMER FESTIVAL

 Music - Dance - Theatre - Visual Arts - Film

 Purchase any 5 adult tickets and receive 10% off!
 Some restrictions apply.
 Discount only applied to purchases at the box office or by phone (800.841.ARTS).

-The Broyhill Chamber Ensemble and its international Reflections Series continues with Songs with (and without) Words, featuring baritone (and Boone native) Taylor Ward.
+The Broyhill Chamber Ensemble and its international Reflections Series continues with Songs with (and without) Words, featuring baritone (and Boone native) John Taylor Ward.
 The program includes works by Enescu, Messiaen, Mendelssohn, Barber, Schubert and Dohnányi.

 Gil Morgenstern and Francesca dePasquale, violin